tincerti/tincerti.github.io/_pages/about.md

 Welcome to my website!

-My research examines economic drivers of political behavior, with a focus on extraction of private gain from politics and public office (e.g., corruption, regulatory capture, and award of contracts to firms with political connections).
+My research examines economic drivers of political behavior, with a focus on extraction of private gain from politics and public office.
 I also conduct research in quantitative methods, where I am particularly interested in the reliability and validity of measurement strategies.
 My research has been published in the *American Political Science Review* and *British Journal of Political Science*, among other outlets.

 I received my Ph.D. from Yale University (2022) and B.A. from UC Berkeley (2012), and previously worked as a Data Scientist at TrueCar, Inc. and as an economic consultant at Compass Lexecon.